Talking about the Past

 Strong Verbs

-Many very common German verbs change the vowel in the root of the verb in the simple past tense and past participle.
+Many very common German verbs change the vowel in the root of the verb to make the simple past tense and the past participle.
 These verbs are called strong verbs.
-Many of these verbs do not add te to the end of the verb in the simple past tense, and add en instead of t to the end of the past participle.
+These verbs don't add te to the end of the verb in the simple past tense, and add en instead of t to the end of the verb to make the past participle.

 Advertisement